prathameshpy555/What-New-Word-I-Learn-Today/My vocabulary.md

 * Bargainous = Costing less than expected.
 * Bromance = Close platonic male friendship.
 * Buzzkill = Person or thing that has a depressing effect.
+* Pimp = To make something more showy or impressive.